uwhackweek/sample_project_repository/README.md

 ## Folders

+This template provides the following folders and suggested organizaiton structure for the project repository, but each project team is free to organize their repository as they see fit.

 ### `contributors`
-Each team member has it's own folder under contributors, where they can work on their contribution.
+Each team member can create their own folder under contributors, within which they can work on their own scripts, notebooks, and other files.
 Having a dedicated folder for each person helps to prevent conflicts when merging with the main branch.
+This is a good place for team members to start off exploring data and methods for the project.

 ### `notebooks`
 Notebooks that are considered delivered results for the project should go in here.

 ### `scripts`
-Helper utilities that are shared with the team
+Helper utilities that are shared with the team should go in here.

 # Recommended content for your README.md file: